 Grant Monument Association

-The Grant Monument Association, founded to support Grant’s Tomb in New York City, plans to list events as they are announced.
-Meantime, they have started four campaigns for action primarily by the federal government that they are inviting the public to support:
+For the longer term, they have started four campaigns for action primarily by the federal government that they are inviting the public to support:

 - Grant Sites Initiative: Secure resources for proper care of established sites, memorialize unmarked sites, and propose new memorials to Grant, including locations that should be named for him.